 Precautionary Statements: P262-P280-P301+P310a-P305+P351+P338-P405-P501a

 Do not get in eyes, on skin, or on clothing.
 Wear protective gloves/protective clothing/eye protection/face protection.
-IF SWALLOWED: IF IN EYES: Rinse cautiously with water for several minutes.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.